-The Signal Monitor is a device used in a traffic controller assembly to monitor traffic signals at an intersection for conflicting proceed indications caused by malfunctions of the controller, load switches, field wiring and loads, or miss-wiring of the cabinet.
-The Signal Monitor also provides error sensing of the cabinet 24VDC supply and monitors the controller Watchdog output.
-The Signal Monitor is directly interchangeable with a standard model 210 Signal Monitor and complies with all specifications outlined in Chapter 4 (Model 210 Monitor Specifications) of the Caltrans Traffic Signal Control Equipment Specifications (January 1989).
+The 2018KCL Signal Monitor is a device used in a traffic controller assembly to monitor traffic signals at an intersection for conflicting proceed indications caused by malfunctions of the controller, load switches, field wiring and loads, or miss-wiring of the cabinet.
+The 2018KCL also provides error sensing of the cabinet 24VDC supply and monitors the controller Watchdog output.
+The 2018KCL is directly interchangeable with a standard model 210 Signal Monitor and complies with all applicable specifications outlined in Chapter 4 (Model 210 Monitor Specifications) of the Caltrans Traffic Signal Control Equipment Specifications (January 1989).

-When triggered by the detection of a fault condition which exists longer than the minimum period, the Signal Monitor will enter the fault mode causing the Output relay contacts to close and enabling the Stop-Time output to the controller.
-The cabinet assembly should be wired such that the closure of the Output relay contacts will cause an automatic switching of the field signal outputs from normal operation to flashing operation.
-The Signal Monitor will then display the appropriate fault indications and will remain in this fault mode until a reset command is issued.
+When triggered by the detection of a fault condition which exists longer than the minimum period, the 2018KCL will enter the fault mode transferring the Output relay contacts to the fault position and enabling the Stop-Time output to the controller.
+The cabinet assembly should be wired such that the transfer of the Output relay contacts to the fault position will cause an automatic switching of the field signal outputs from normal operation to flashing operation.
+The 2018KCL will then display the appropriate fault indications and will remain in this fault mode until a reset command is issued.
 The loss of AC Line power will not reset the fault mode (except Diagnostic Fail).
-In the event of AC Line power loss the Signal Monitor will retain the status of all fault and channel indicators and will display the correct fault and channel status upon restoration of AC Line power.
+In the event of AC Line power loss the 2018KCL will retain the status of all fault and channel indicators and will display the correct fault and channel status upon restoration of AC Line power.